TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 2) the amount of supplies or services required for the proposed contract period;

-4) how award will be determined.
+4) how the award will be determined.

-e) Renewals.
+e) Renewals